ProjectOrangeBox/orange/README.md

 `libraries/Middleware_base.php` Provides the abstract base class for all middleware (just a basic placeholder) no need to focus on in the short term

-`libraries/Orange_autoload_files.php` Provides generates the autoload cache file of controllers, libraries, models, classes, etc… no need to focus on in the short term
+`libraries/Orange_autoload_files.php` Provides generates the autoload cache file of controllers, libraries, models, classes, etc no need to focus on in the short term

 `libraries/Page.php` Provides the heavy lifting of building HTML Pages. methods include but are not limited to: